JosephPrichard/othello-ai/README.md

 # OthelloAI
 Minimax implementation of an Othello AI.

-This is a rewrite of my Java OthelloBot engine in Rust for the purpose of learning Rust and related performance techniques.
+This is a rewrite of my Java OthelloBot engine for the purpose of learning Rust.

 ## CLI